michellejae/michellejae/README.md

 ##to/da##
-- vectorize dice and change logo and favicon. need no background
+- fix margins in mobile
-- possibly update bg to one of the two white colors in color pikcer
+- possibly add the unfun facts or something